The work of the Friedensmal Foundation

 which symbolizes and supports appreciative understanding between people and nations.

 The path to the Foundation

-In 2001, the Friedensmal Wendepunkt Association was founded to support the project.
-After the realization of the plan in Berlin and Fulda failed due to a lack of interest or oversized fears, a suitable plot of land for the monument was finally purchased in Bensheim-Hochstädten in southern Hesse.
+In 2001 he founded the association Friedensmal Wendepunkt to find supporters for the idea and to obtain a permit for the construction.
+After the implementation of the project in Berlin and Fulda failed due to a lack of interest or excessive fears, the right site for the Peace Memorial was finally found in Bensheim-Hochstädten in southern Hesse.
 It took 9 years from the political preliminary work and the planning of the project to the application for a building permit.
-During this time, a sufficient amount of private donations could be collected.
-In January 2010, the building permit was finally granted and construction work could begin.
+In January 2010, the building permit was finally granted and construction work could begin with private funds.